gsalzer/skelcodes/README.md

 # SkelCodes

-This repository contains the runtime code of contracts, self-destructed or not, from Ethereum's main chain, *one for each type of skeleton*.
+This repository contains the deployment and runtime code of contracts, self-destructed or not, from Ethereum's main chain, *one for each type of skeleton*.
 By the way of selection, this collection of **248,328** bytecodes faithfully represents, in most respects, the **45 million** contracts successfully deployed up to block **14,000,000** (see below for details of the selection process).

 ## Contents of the repository

+The repository contains two directories, *deployment* and *runtime*, of identical structure, with the former containing the deployment codes and the latter the runtime codes of the contracts.

-The codes are labeled `blockid-address.hex`. `address` is one of the addresses, where the code has been deployed on Ethereum's main chain, `blockid` is the block of creation.
+The codes are labeled `blockid-address.hex`. `address` is one of the addresses, where the code has been deployed on Ethereum's main chain, and `blockid` is the block of creation.
 Note that the address by itself is not enough to identify the codes uniquely.
 Because of `CREATE2`, there are cases where different codes have been successively deployed at the same address.